top of page

-In 2011, the Uganda Forum for Agricultural Advisory Services (UFAAS) embarked on a mission to transform the agricultural landscape of Uganda.
-With a focus on key themes such as policy, climate-smart agriculture, youth engagement, food security, and income generation, UFAAS aimed to usher in an era of innovation and efficiency in agricultural advisory services.
+The agricultural landscape of Uganda was targeted for transformation back in 2011.
+It was the Uganda Forum for Agricultural Advisory Services (UFAAS) that was tasked with this mission, and it was given a particular focus on topics including policy, youth engagement, food security, and climate-smart agriculture.
+It aimed to bring in an era of innovation and efficiency across agricultural advisory services.

 UFAAS: The Catalyst for Change